SpeedyBK/PynqNet/README.md

 1. Figure out if it is possible to access the Ethernet chip with the EMIO-Ports.
 (DONE)
 2. Use the EMIO Ports to establisch a connection between the Ethernet Chip and the PL of the Zynq Device.
+3. Find a testmethode to verify if there is a connection.
-3. Figure out, how to access the Ethernet Chip correctly.
+4. Figure out, how to access the Ethernet Chip correctly.

 ## IP-Cores or Sub-Designs